flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 # Creating a Kachery Zone

 This guide will show you how to set up your own Kachery zone (essentially a cloud storage bucket) which will allow you to host Kachery files on resources that you manage.
-You will need to register your zone with a gateway (you will need to coordinate with a gateway owner, or host your own gateway).
-A gateway is the infrastructure needed for the communication between Kachery clients and the zones, and each gateway serves one or multiple zones.
+You will need to register your zone with a gateway (coordinate with a gateway owner, or host your own gateway).
+A gateway is the infrastructure needed for the communication between Kachery clients and Kachery zones, with each gateway serving one or multiple zones.

-Kachery zones are relatively low cost, particularly when the amount of data stored is below 10 TB.
-A bill for light usage would be less than $15/month.
-[Here is an estimate](./kachery_zone_cost_estimate.md) of the costs involved in hosting a zone.
+Kachery zones are relatively low cost, particularly when the amount of data stored is below 1 TB.
+When using Cloudflare as the service provider, a bill for light usage would be less than $15/month.
+Cloudflare does not charge for network egress (download bandwidth) which provides a potentially large cost advantage compared with other services that charge on the order of $100/TB.

-Here are the steps:
+Here are the steps for creating a zone:
 * [Choose a name](#choose-a-name)
 * [Create a storage bucket](#create-a-storage-bucket)
 * [Register your zone with a gateway](#register-your-zone-with-a-gateway)